 Again, it is important to note that the expense ratio for the mutual funds is reflected in the net asset value of the mutual fund.
-The expense ratio drags down its value over time, but it is not separately charged to you.
-For this reason, we did not revise our sample \$10,000 investment above.
+The expense ratio drags down its value over time, but

-The Plan also pays other fees and costs in connection with the advisory services, including fees due to our affiliated Recordkeeper (defined above) for software, recordkeeping and administration services, including but not limited to administration fees, setup fees, user support fees, and fees for features like 1-Click Rollovers, and fees due to third-parties such as custodial services and brokerage or other transaction costs.
+The Plan also pays other fees and costs in connection with the advisory services, including fees due to our affiliated Recordkeeper (defined above) for software, recordkeeping and administration services, including but not limited to administration fees, setup fees, user support fees, and fees for special features, and fees due to third-parties such as custodial services and brokerage or other transaction costs.
 These fees are charged to the Plan sponsor unless the Recordkeeper and the Plan sponsor agree to charge these fees to the Plan's assets, in which case the applicable portion of such fees will be reflected in the balance of your account.

-Effective in the first quarter of 2024, the Recordkeeper will also charge an asset-based fee.
+Effective in the first quarter of 2024 (to be deducted in the second quarter of 2024), the Recordkeeper will also charge an asset-based fee.
 The asset-based fee will be automatically deducted from the Plan's assets, and the applicable portion of this fee will be reflected in the balance of your account, unless the Plan sponsor has agreed to assume these fees.
-The Recordkeeper's asset-based fee typically ranges up to 0.60% annually.
+The Recordkeeper's asset-based fee typically ranges up to 0.05% monthly or 0.60% annually.
 Using the same example as above, this means that up to \$60 per year could be deducted from an account with a \$10,000 balance if your account balance did not change over the course of the year.
 If the value of your account goes up to \$20,000, we would deduct up to \$120 for that year.
-These amounts are in addition to the amounts deducted for the advisory fee and discussed above.
+These amounts are in addition to the amounts deducted for the advisory fee discussed above.